pluggdapps/tayra/docs/tutorial.rst

   have to supply the closing tag. ``</...>`` is not required.
 * Always remember the indentation.
 Child elements are always indented by 2 spaces.
+* In self-closing tags, like ``<.../>``, `/` will be removed from the tag-element.
+But please remember that void-elements like, area, base, br, col, command, embed, hr, img, input, keygen, link, meta, param, source, track, wbr will always be generated as ``<.../>``.
+* If a tayra tag element that belongs to the class of void-elements, like mentioned above, include a element-content it will be silently ignored, though a warning will be generated when compiling them.

 That is all is required to write your first template.